"Don't Be Afraid. There is Enough."

 I wonder if she somehow has come to feel that she has enough, and that she will have enough.
 I wonder if she has allowed herself to experience life as a blessing.
 I wonder how this poor widow has come to trust in God as the one who blesses and provides—abundantly, predictably, faithfully.

 How much do we love God?
 How much do we trust God?
 These are ongoing questions that we encounter on our journey of faith.
-No one can answer these questions for you.
-I don’t have an easy, pat answers for you today.
+I don’t have any easy, pat anoswers for you today.
 But not to keep asking the questions is to shut God out of some of the most intimate details of your living.

 You and I have received commitment cards in the mail.
-Sometime between now and next Sunday morning, I hope you will hold it and pray over it…and then fill it out with joy and gratitude.
+Sometime between now and next Sunday morning, I hope you will hold it and pray over it…and consider what level of commitment will help you to grow in your faith and trust in God… and then fill it out with joy and gratitude.
 Then, I hope you will offer it with great joy during worship next Sunday.

 How do we love God?
 Let us count the ways.
 And then let us respond with the offering of our very lives.

 Littlefield Presbyterian Church